Methodology

 Data sources and update frequency

-- Fund manager fact sheets and Product Disclosure Statement (PDS) documents
+- Fund manager portfolio holdings files, fact sheets and Product Disclosure Statement (PDS) documents

 - ASX announcements and issuer product pages

-- Reviewed quarterly (Q1 / Q2 / Q3 / Q4), with corrections made when errors are found
+- Refreshed at least quarterly (more often for providers with automated feeds), with corrections made when errors are found

 For the current data status and the quarter each figure was last reviewed, see the ETFLens data page.